jeremyfromearth/reading-list/README.md

     * The Mythical Man-Month - Frederick P. Brooks
     * The Pragmatic Programmer - Andrew Hunt
   * Tech
+    * Artificial Intelligence: A Beginner's Guide - Blay Witby
     * Designing Bots - Amir Shevat
     * You Are Not A Gadget - Jaron Lanier

 __Fiction__
 * Cat's Cradle